-We use derivative financial instruments such as interest rate swaps and foreign currency swap contracts (collectively Derivative Financial Instruments) (Note 8) to manage exposure to changes in interest rates and foreign currencies.
+We use derivative financial instruments such as foreign currency swap contracts and interest rate swaps (collectively Derivative Financial Instruments) (Note 8) to manage exposure to changes in foreign currencies and interest rates.
 We record Derivative Financial Instruments at fair value.
 Derivative Financial Instruments in a net asset position are recorded in other assets, net and Derivative Financial Instruments in a net liability position are recorded in accounts payable, accrued expenses and other liabilities.